Reading Time: 4 minutes

 - Encouragement and praise: When you’re addicted, so much is focused on what you don’t do right.
 That’s why it’s so important to find a sponsor who gives you encouragement and praise when it’s due.

 - Role model behavior: When you’re new to recovery, you can have no idea what it looks like or how you should behave.
-If you have a good sponsor, you can look towards him or her as a role model.
+If you have a good sponsor, you can look to him or her as a role model.

 - Help you with step work: One of the primary roles of the AA sponsor is to guide you through the step work and ensure you’re gaining the most from the process.